 Professional Employment Practices Agreement

 Recruiting privileges and services are extended to employers with the understanding that professional employment practices will be followed.
 Iowa State University reserves the right to suspend services without notice.
-To help meet our legal, ethical and professional responsibilities regarding CyHire, on-campus, and off-campus recruiting, and to protect employers, students, and alumni, we ask that employer representatives commitment to EACH of the following.
+To help meet our legal, ethical and professional responsibilities regarding CyHire, on-campus, and off-campus recruiting, and to protect employers, students, and alumni, we require that employer representatives commit to EACH of the following.

 Equal Employment Opportunity, Discrimination and Harassment

 Iowa State University provides equal employment opportunity and is committed to assuring that its programs are free from prohibited discrimination and harassment based upon race, ethnicity, sex, pregnancy, color, religion, national origin, physical or mental disability, age (40 and over), marital status, sexual orientation, gender identity, genetic information, status as a U.S. veteran (disabled, Vietnam, or other), or any other status protected by university policy or local, state, or federal law.
 Any reported violations of equal employment opportunity laws or this policy are investigated.
-Recruiting privileges at ISU are only granted to organizations that agrees to abide by the Discrimination and Harassment Policy of Iowa State University through all aspects of recruiting, hiring, and employment of students: http://www.policy.iastate.edu/policy/discrimination/.
+Recruiting privileges at ISU are only granted to organizations that agree to abide by the Discrimination and Harassment Policy of Iowa State University through all aspects of recruiting, hiring, and employment of students: http://www.policy.iastate.edu/policy/discrimination/.

 Job Postings and CyHire Access

 Iowa State University operates an electronic job board called CyHire.
 EEO policy requires that all professional employment opportunities (co-ops, internships and post-graduation) made available to our students be posted in the system.
 This helps to ensure that all students have an opportunity to learn about positions and apply if qualified.
+Position postings are approved by college representatives of the ISU Career Services Council.
+The ISU Career Services Council and its representatives reserve the right to refuse any position that does not support the interests of the students and university.
 Once posted in CyHire, employers are free to work with faculty, student organizations, etc. to further spread the word about their employment opportunities.

 CyHire users must have an individual account and agree not to provide login, password or account information to anyone, or allow any other person or system access to their CyHire account.